Prem Gali: Plot

-The story begins with a band of bachelors (Hamza, his widower elders including his grandfather, father Hatim and paternal uncle Luqman) moving into their new home in a small, lively colony called Prem Gali.
-The moment Hamza steps in the neighborhood, his eyes land on the pretty Joya, and in a clichéd-turn-of-events, she becomes love at first sight for him.
-Meanwhile, Joya and her family too are residents of Prem Gali, but are considered infamous and notorious due to the streak of failed marriage running in the household.
-From her grandmother Rahat, mother Shireen to her maternal aunt Musarrat; all have been divorced yet are empowered and emotional in their ways.
+The story begins with a band of bachelors (Hamza, his widower elders including his grandfather, father Hatim and paternal uncle Luqman) moving into their new home in a small, lively residential neighborhood called Prem Gali.
+Hamza catches a glimpse of the pretty Joya, and in a clichéd-turn-of-events it's love at first sight for him.
+Meanwhile, Joya and her family too are residents of Prem Gali, but are considered infamous and notorious due to the streak of broken marriages running in the household.
+From her grandmother Rahat, mother Shireen to her maternal aunt Musarrat, all have been divorced yet are empowered and emotional in their ways.
 There is also a loud and shrewd landlord, Haseena who rents her upper floor to Hamza and the men.
 While she also runs a marriage bureau, she has an unmarried daughter, Fariya who runs a beauty parlor inside their home.